NEEDS ASSESSMENT 2020

 Project Reach provides technical assistance, information, and training to address the early intervention, special education, related services, and transitional services needs of children with DeafBlindness and enhance state capacity to improve services and outcomes for children and their families.

 For questions or issues concerning Project REACH grant administration or other education issues, feel free to contact Todd Williams, Project Director, Illinois State Board of Education at (217) 782-5589.
 For information about Project REACH, feel free to contact Michelle Clyne, Project Coordinator, at (630) 790-2474.

 Technical assistance is designed to:

 - Assure that service providers more effectively provide special education services

 - Provide in-service training to paraprofessionals and professionals

 - Provide consultative services

 - Promote the integration/inclusion of children with deaf-blindness with children with other disabilities and without disabilities

-The Family Specialist facilitates collaboration between Project Reach and the Illinois Advocates for the Deaf-Blind (IADB) parent organization.
-The Family Specialist helps families to connect with each other and provides technical assistance to parents and children.
+The Family Engagement Coordinator facilitates collaboration between Project Reach and the Illinois Advocates for the DeafBlind (IADB) parent organization.
+The Family Engagement Coordinator helps families to connect with each other and provides technical assistance to parents and children.